 Julie Redlin, R.M.T.

 I graduated in 1992 from WCCMT and I have been in private practice since in Surrey B.C.
 Early on in my practice I suffered from tight forearms and achy wrists on a regular basis.
 I was told upon graduating that “most massage therapists only last 8 years”.
 I was saddened by this and I was determined to have a long and healthy career.
-Over a decade ago I took an alternating temperature stone massage course and loved the technique from the start.
+Over 15 years ago I took an alternating temperature stone massage course and loved the technique from the start.
 My patients also loved it and it quickly became a technique I was using on every patient, it incorporated into my practice seamlessly.
 Within one month all my forearm and wrist pain was gone and has never returned.
 Following a request from a fellow R.M.T., I began to teach this career-saving technique, and the feedback has been excellent!
 I look forward to sharing my knowledge with you and teaching you how to add a very effective skill to your toolbox!

 About the course